Stock Analysis · Magnite Inc (MGNI)

 Overview

 Magnite Inc. (MGNI) is an independent advertising technology company.
-In simple terms, it provides software that helps publishers (such as streaming TV platforms, websites, and apps) sell their advertising space in automated auctions.
-This is often called “programmatic” advertising: instead of negotiating each ad placement manually, software connects available ad inventory with advertiser demand and helps set prices in real time.
+In simple terms, it provides software that helps owners of digital content (such as streaming TV platforms, websites, and mobile apps) sell advertising space in an automated way.
+This process is often called “programmatic” advertising: instead of negotiating every ad placement manually, technology helps match ad buyers with available ad space quickly and at large scale.

 Key Figures